bivex/bivex.copyright-notice-0.1.0/README.md

 - **Typing Pauses**: Adds copyright during editing after configurable delay
 - **Smart Debouncing**: Adapts delay based on how recently you worked with the file
 - **Manual Command**: Apply notice on demand with the Command Palette (Ctrl+Shift+P)
+- **Apply to All Files**: Process entire project at once using "Apply Copyright Notice to All Files in Project" command
 - **Editor Switching**: Processes files when switching between editors
 - **Inactive File Detection**: Immediately updates copyright when switching to long-unused files

 ### Emoji Management
 Remove all emojis from any file using the "Remove All Emojis from File" command.
 This is useful for cleaning up code that contains unwanted emoji characters.

+### Apply to All Files
+Use the "Apply Copyright Notice to All Files in Project" command to process your entire project at once.
+This command:

+- 🔍 **Scans your entire workspace** for eligible files
+- 🎯 **Respects all your configuration** (file extensions, exclusions, allowed folders)
+- ⏳ **Shows progress** with a cancellable progress bar
+- 📊 **Reports results** with counts of processed, skipped, and error files
+- 🔇 **Works silently** without interrupting your workflow

+Perfect for:
+- ✅ **New projects** - Apply copyright to all files at once
+- 🔄 **Existing projects** - Bulk update copyright notices
+- 📁 **Large codebases** - Process thousands of files efficiently

+**How to use:**
+1. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
+2. Type "Apply Copyright Notice to All Files in Project"
+3. Press Enter to start processing
+4. Monitor progress in the notification area

 ## Configuration Options